Explore and experience cocktail culture through the history, music, food, drink, and people of Cuba.

 Trip to Zapata National Park, Bay of Pigs History, Swim and Snorkel, Cienfuegos, and Rooftop Dinner

 After breakfast, we board a bus and travel while we learn about cocktail history.
 Our first stop is Playa Larga in Cuba’s Zapata National Park on the Zapata peninsula.
 See the Bay of Pigs and take in some Cold War intrigue.
 Dine on fresh seafood for lunch on a terrace overlooking the bay.
 Enjoy an afternoon of swimming and snorkeling at Punta Perdiz.
-We’ll arrive in Cienfuegos, the “city of one hundred fires,” and check into our hotel.
+We’ll arrive in Cienfuegos, the “city of one hundred fires,” and check into our local casa particular.
 Rooftop dinner at a local paladar.
-Relax poolside at the hotel with views of the Caribbean.
 Optional explorations on your own taking in the colonial style and culture of this remarkable city.

 Discover Cienfuegos, Cuban music, Soledad Botanical Gardens, and Dinner by the Sea